sherwin-leung/antifragile/README.md

 Listed roughly in order of priority, but subject to change

-* Play a sound for start/finish of an exercise
-* Mute button

 * Option to add a "buffer countdown" between each exercise

 * Ability to delete exercises
 * Sort excercise buttons by alphabetical order

 * Store and load multiple routines

+* Ability to export data to a JSON file

 </details>